 It’s also a little pricey…it’s probably about the same as what you’d be paying for gas if you took your car, if by some miracle you could find a free spot.
 But that’s assuming no traffic, which is an assumption you should never make in Toronto.

-But for a relatively hassle-free ride to get to Rogers Centre from the suburbs, GO is probably the best option for fans.
+But for the best way to get to Rogers Centre from the suburbs, GO is probably the ideal option for fans.